• Skip to primary navigation

 Key Ingredients

-Russet potatoes: Some people like using Yukon gold potatoes and others like using red potatoes but I prefer using large russet potatoes because they are easy to work with.
+Russet potatoes: Some people like using Yukon gold potatoes and others like using red potatoes but we prefer using large russet potatoes because they are easy to work with.

 Bacon bits: You can either buy bacon bits from the store or cook bacon on a skillet or in your oven.